syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/introduction.md

 * Don't see what you need? request it in our [feedback portal](https://www.syncfusion.com/feedback/aspnet-core).

-N> Syncfusion does not collect any kind of information when our controls are used in customer applications.
+N> Syncfusion<sup style="font-size:70%">&reg;</sup> does not collect any kind of information when our controls are used in customer applications.

 ## See also